TheArturthur/CoppermindScraper/Cosmere/Lukel.md

 In this fight, the regular guy surrounded by mages, heroes, and politicians gets to be a bit of a hero himself.

 ## Relationships
+### Kiin
+[[Kiin\|Kiin]] is Lukel’s stepfather.
+Although they aren’t related through blood, Lukel says that Kiin is still his father and still responsible for him.
+Lukel also has a close relationship with his siblings, both from his biological father and Kiin.

 ### Raoden
 He's good friends with [[Raoden\|Raoden]], and considered him his best friend.
 Upon becoming Elantrian, Raoden lamented the fact he wouldn't get to know Lukel's wife or children.
 On the other side, Lukel referred to Raoden as “The greatest man I have ever known.”